JohnKimDev/sails-hook-node-cron/README.md

 };
 ```

-https://crontab.guru/ or https://cronjob.xyz/ might be useful to validate the cron schedule.

 ## Cron Syntax

 This is a quick reference to cron syntax and also shows the options supported by node-cron.

+https://crontab.guru/ or https://cronjob.xyz/ might be useful to validate the cron schedule.
+Please note that these sites may not accept the SECOND field so you can you them as reference but you should check your run result after.

 ### Allowed fields